Japan sounds intervention alarm on strong yen

 "If this move becomes excessive, we have to take decisive action.
 I already instructed my staff on Saturday to be prepared to take action."

 Azumi spoke after the dollar hit a record low of 75.78 yen on trading platform EBS on Friday.
-That surpassed its previous record low of 75.94 yen in August and brought back into focus the possibility of intervention to weaken the Japanese currency.
+That surpassed its previous record low of 75.94 yen in August, and brought back into focus the possibility of official intervention to weaken the Japanese currency.

-The dollar rose slightly after Azumi's remark but later ceded ground to trade around 76.25 yen.
+The dollar rose slightly after Azumi's remark, but later ceded ground to trade around 76.23 yen.

-Japan's biggest business lobby echoed Azumi's concern about exports and on Monday urged intervention by the authorities even if they have to go it alone.

-"I would like to see firm action by Japan, including steps such as intervention on its own," Nippon Keidanren Chairman Hiromasa Yonekura said at a news conference.

-Analysts do not rule out intervention, most likely unilateral, if the yen continues to rise.
+Analysts do not rule out a currency intervention, most likely unilateral, if yen rises continue.

 "Japan may intervene in the currency market if dollar/yen stays below 76 or falls below 75.
 Unless it intervenes, the yen may continue to rise and verbal warnings alone may not be able to reverse that trend," said Yoshiki Shinke, chief economist at Dai-ichi Life Research Institute.

-Traders in Tokyo, however, were sceptical whether the latest market action would serve as a trigger for intervention, citing a broad sell-off in the dollar as the main driver and data showing that margin traders have recently built up long dollar/yen positions.
+Traders in Tokyo, however, were sceptical whether latest market action would serve as trigger for intervention, citing a broad sell-off in the dollar as the main driver and data showing margin traders have recently built up their long dollar/yen positions.

 Japan's exports rose 2.4 percent in September from a year earlier, boosted by shipments of cars and car parts.
 That compared with a median forecast for a 1.0 percent increase, and followed a 2.8 percent climb in the year to August.